sociallyassistiverobotics/sar_social_stories/README.md

 Currently, the following lists can be added:

-- CORRECT\_RESPONSES: Responses for correct user actions
+- CORRECT\_RESPONSES: Responses to correct user actions
-- INCORRECT\_RESPONSES: Responses for incorrect user actions
+- INCORRECT\_RESPONSES: Responses to incorrect user actions
+- ANSWER\_FEEDBACK: Responses indicating which action was correct (regardless of whether the user performed a correct or incorrect action)
 - YES\_RESPONSES: Responses to the user selecting a "yes" button
 - NO\_RESPONSES: Responses to the user selecting a "no" button
 - STORY\_INTROS: Introductory comment before telling a story